fredrikaverpil/fredrikaverpil.github.io/content/blog/2026-03-07-claude-code-neovim-rpc.md

 I run Claude Code inside Neovim using [sidekick.nvim](https://github.com/folke/sidekick.nvim), which embeds it in a split alongside my editor.
-Combined with this skill, it creates a fully integrated experience.
-Claude can see what I see and interact with my session directly.
+Combined with this skill, it creates a fully integrated experience — Claude can query the same editor state I see and interact with my session directly.
 You can find my sidekick config [here](https://github.com/fredrikaverpil/dotfiles/blob/main/nvim-fredrik/lua/fredrik/plugins/sidekick.lua).